Choose the Program That's Right for You

-IDC, an independent provider of market intelligence for the information technology market, predicts that Salesforce’s ecosystem will create 3.3 million jobs by 2022.
+IDC, an independent provider of market intelligence for the information technology market, predicts that Salesforce’s ecosystem will create 9.3 million new jobs by 2026.

 The Project Management credential certifies students in waterfall, one of the most common project management methodologies.
 You'll also learn about the agile methodology and how to blend them into a hybrid approach.
-Upon successful completion, you'll earn the in-demand CompTIA Project+ certification.
+Upon successful completion, you'll be prepared to obtain the in-demand CompTIA Project+ certification.

 According to the Project Management Institute, a professional association for project managers, 22.2 million new project management jobs will be added globally through 2027.

 Professional Foundations + High-Demand Skills

 In the credentialed certificate program, you'll complete four required courses where you master 21st century professional skills (Stage I), along with two courses specializing in the credential (Stage II).
 Upon completion, you will be prepared to excel in an entry-level role in one of two high-demand areas: as a Salesforce Administrator or in Project Management.